Atevirdine

-Ateviridine is a non-nucleoside reverse transcriptase inhibitor that has been studied for the treatment of HIV.
+Atevirdine is a non-nucleoside reverse transcriptase inhibitor that has been studied for the treatment of HIV.

 Synthesis

 Preparation of the pyridylpiperazine moiety starts by aromatic displacement of chlorine from 2-chloro-3-nitropyridine by piperazine to give 3.
 The secondary amine is then protected as its BOC derivative by reaction with di-tert-butyl dicarbonate (Boc anhydride) to give 4.
 The nitro group is then reduced by catalytic hydrogenation.
 Reductive alkylation with acetaldehyde in the presence of lithium cyanoborohydride gives the corresponding N-ethyl derivative.
 The protecting group is then removed by reaction with TFA.
 Reaction of the resulting amine with the imidazolide derivative of 5-methoxy-3-indoleacetic acid produces the amide reverse transcriptase inhibitor, atevirdine.